Darby Creek (Pennsylvania): After 1900

 The advent of railroads in the late 19th century led to further development in the watershed of Darby Creek.
 Stops along the Pennsylvania Railroad such as Darby, Prospect Park, and Ridley Park increased in population greatly.
 Concern for the health of the creek led Lansdowne residents to raise funds to preserve a stretch of the creek in 1910.
-In the early 1900s, the major industries in the watershed of Darby Creek included agriculture.
-However, in modern times, agriculture is only done in a few small areas in the watershed's upper reaches.
+In the early 1900s, the major industries in the watershed of Darby Creek included agriculture; however, in modern times, agriculture is only carried out in a few small areas in the watershed's upper reaches.
 During this time period, railroads such as the Pennsylvania Railroad, the Philadelphia, Baltimore and Washington Railroad, and the Baltimore and Ohio Railroad crossed the watershed.
 A gauging station was established on the creek at Landsowne in 1911.

 Nature's Plan For Parkways – Recreational Lands was published in 1932 and proposed a regional plan that would place Darby and Cobbs Creeks in an interior network of parks.
 These streams were chosen due to the fact that the flowed through some of the most densely populated areas in Southeastern Pennsylvania and it could serve as buffers through urban areas.
 During the 1930s there were a number of projects undertaken on Darby Creek by the Army Corps of Engineers.
 The dikes along the southern end of the creek were repaired by a joint force of the Works Progress Administration, the Pennsylvania legislature, and Delaware County.
 A series of ditches in the Tinicum marshland were constructed by the Corps in 1935 as a means of mosquito control.
 The dredged material was deposited throughout the marsh over the next few years.